niuers/big_data/spark/spark.md

   * Fair resource assignment to users and user groups
   * Straightforward hybrid cloud integration, since the very same setup can be run on any cloud provider supporting Kubernetes as a service

+# Spark MLlib
+### History
+* MLlib is the original machine learning library that is provided with Apache Spark.
+This library is still based on the RDD API.

+# SparkML
+* SparkML library speeds up machine learning by supporting DataFrames and the underlying Catalyst and Tungsten optimizations.

+## Apache SparkML pipeline
+* DataFrame: This is the central data store where all the original data and intermediate results are stored in.
+* Transformer: As the name suggests, a transformer transforms one DataFrame into another by adding additional (feature) columns in most of the cases.
+Transformers are stateless, which means that they don't have any internal memory and behave exactly the same each time they are used; this is a concept you might be familiar with when using the map function of RDDs.
+  * Example: **OneHotEncoder**
+  * Example: **org.apache.spark.ml.feature.VectorAssembler**
+* Estimator: In most of the cases, an estimator is some sort of machine learning model.
+In contrast to a transformer, an estimator contains an internal state representation and is highly dependent on the history of the data that it has already seen.
+  * Another easy way to distinguish between an estimator and a transformer is the additional method called **fit** on the estimators.
+Fit actually populates the internal data management structure of the estimators based on a given dataset, which, in the case of StringIndexer, is the mapping table between label strings and label indexes.
+  * Example: **org.apache.spark.ml.feature.StringIndexer** is also an estimator.
+* Pipeline: This is the glue which is joining the preceding components, DataFrame, Transformer and Estimator, together.
+* Parameter: Machine learning algorithms have many knobs to tweak.
+These are called hyperparameters and the values learned by a machine learning algorithm to fit data are called parameters.
+By standardizing how hyperparameters are expressed, Apache SparkML opens doors to task automation.

+# Apache SystemML
+* Apache Spark can also serve as runtime for third-party components, making it as some sort of operating system for big data applications.
+* So, SystemML is a declarative markup language that can transparently distribute work on Apache Spark.
+It supports Scale-up using multithreading and SIMD instructions on CPUs as well as GPUs and also Scale-out using a cluster, and of course, both together.
+* Plus there is a cost-based optimizer in place to generate low-level execution plans taking statistics about the Dataset sizes into account.
+In other words, Apache SystemML is for machine learning, what Catalyst and Tungsten are for DataFrames.